-Commission for the implementation of the Pay Transparency Directive has taken up work
+Commission for implementation of the Pay Transparency Directive has begun work

 30 September 2025 1 min read